 - Another frequent mistake is to believe that (according to Einstein's original simple model) there are equal transition cross sections for stimulated emission and reabsorption, although this does not hold for effective transition cross sections of transitions between level manifolds with non-degenerate Stark levels, as often occur in solid-state gain media.

 - The saturation fluence is often not calculated correctly: it is the photon energy divided by the sum of emission and absorption cross sections.

 - It is not true that reabsorption in a three-level gain medium (whether in an unpumped region or not) acts like a saturable absorber, leading to Q-switching effects and the like.
 For such effects, the cross sections of the absorber would have to be larger than those of the gain medium.

-See also: gain media, ytterbium-doped gain media, rare-earth-doped gain media, laser transitions, solid-state lasers, reciprocity method, effective cross sections, cryogenic lasers, Spotlight article 2006-08-12
+See also: gain media, ytterbium-doped gain media, rare-earth-doped gain media, laser transitions, solid-state lasers, reciprocity method, effective transition cross sections, cryogenic lasers, The Photonics Spotlight 2006-08-12

 and other articles in the categories optical materials, lasers

 This encyclopedia is authored by Dr. Rüdiger Paschotta, the founder and executive of RP Photonics Consulting GmbH.
 How about a tailored training course from this distinguished expert at your location?
 Contact RP Photonics to find out how his technical consulting services (e.g. product designs, problem solving, independent evaluations, training) and software could become very valuable for your business!